Design credit: Hristiyan Mitev @theholyinkuisition

 What do you think is the relationship between music and the spiritual in people?
 How do you want what you do to affect the people who will hear or see your works or visit your projects in the future?

 Music IS spirituality itself.
-It comes from another place, it is the thing that will always exist in the world.
+It comes from another place, it is the thing that will always exist in the world and beyond.
 If there is no art, there is no life.
 If there is no music, there is no life.
-It is humanity's connection with the Spirit, through it we can rise, our thoughts become pure and sublime.
+It is humanity's connection with the Spirit, through which we can rise, through which our thoughts can become pure and sublime.

 The spiritual potential of people and its development is my personal theme and the one with which I want to connect my future musical projects.